shtsai/networking-project/docker/README.md

 There are two ways to get the docker images you need to use.

-1. (Recommended) Clone the docker images that I have already created from Docker Hub
+1. (Recommended) Pull the docker images that I have already created from Docker Hub

-      There are two docker images I created.
+      There are two docker images that I created.
 One is for "vm" server, and the other is for "router".
-Each of them has their required software pre-installed.
+Each of them is already correctly configured and has their required software pre-installed.
 For example, both images have network tools like ifconfig, ping, and traceroute installed.
 In addition, the "router" image has quagga installed.

+      The command for pulling images:

+      ```
+      docker pull shtsai7/server:vm        // image for "vm"
+      docker pull shtsai7/server:router    // image for "router"
+      ```

+      After these command, check will docker images

+      Feel free to make any change you need and commit to your own repository.

 A step by step series of examples that tell you have to get a development env running